Judgment Debtor Hearing

 If the Debtor does not come to court

-If the Judgment Debtor fails to appear, you can ask the Judge to issue a bench warrant.
-A bench warrant orders the Judgment Debtor to contact the court to schedule a new hearing or the bench warrant will not be recalled by the court.
+If the Judgment Debtor fails to appear at the hearing, you may ask the Judge to issue a bench warrant.
+This warrant orders the Judgment Debtor to contact the court and schedule a new hearing.
+The court will not recall the warrant until the debtor complies.
 You must pay the Sheriff a fee to issue the bench warrant.